projectsveltos/sveltos/docs/events/addon_event_deployment.md

 ## EventSource

 An _Event_ is a specific operation in the context of Kubernetes objects.
-To define an event, use the [EventSource](https://github.com/projectsveltos/libsveltos/blob/main/api/v1beta1/eventsource_type.go) custom resource definition (CRD).
+To define an event, use the [EventSource](https://github.com/projectsveltos/libsveltos/blob/main/api/v1beta1/eventsource_type.go) Custom Resource Definition (CRD).

 ### Example: Create/Delete Service Event